 The most important voice in the discussions is Fedejerez, the largest association of bodegas in the sherry region, representing 27 companies (González Byass, Lustau, José Estévez, Williams & Humbert, Osborne, Fernando de Castilla…), most of them located in Jerez de la Frontera.
 They already asked to stop selling wines from Sanlúcar under the name Fino, recalling the fact that Jerez had to give up the name Manzanilla in 1964.

-Just a few days ago Fedejerez proposed to merge the D.O.
+Fedejerez went even further and proposed to merge the D.O.
 Jerez-Xérès-Sherry and D.O.
 Manzanilla, essentially going back to the situation before 1964.
 However a small group of bodegas in Sanlúcar (Hidalgo La Gitana, La Cigarrera, Argüeso and Yuste – associated as Bodegas de Sanlúcar) reacted furiously to this proposal, calling it another insult towards Sanlúcar.
 They claim it undermines the history of their wine and don’t see it as a merger but as an elimination of their own D.O.
 Manzanilla.